 One of the most versatile and charismatic guitarist on the current scene, Marisa Gómez is an exceptionally dedicated and gifted performer whose passionate artistry has been heard and embraced around the world.
 She has been hailed by critics and audiences alike for her lush tone, the nuanced lyricism of her playing, and her commanding stage presence.

 Born in Argentina, Marisa Gómez began studying the guitar at the age of six.
 She holds degrees from the Quilmes Conservatory (Argentine) and the Royal Conservatory of music in Madrid (Spain).
+She also holds a Master in Musical Research from the Valencia International University.
 She also studied violoncello and orchestral conducting at the University of La Plata.
 Other notable teachers include David Russell, Manuel Barrueco, Eduardo Fernández, Konrad Junghänel, Leo Brouwer and especially the great maestro Eduardo Isaac.

 Marisa Gómez has been awarded in numerous competitions, including the Manuel María Ponce International Guitar Competition in Mexico, the Hazen Competition in Madrid, Vélez-Málaga International Guitar Competition in Spain, CFI Guitar Competition in Argentina, "Buenos Aires no duerme" Festival, as well as local and national prizes in Argentina.